willstepp/writings/joseph-the-son/jts-notes.md

 Modern technology: cars, bars, television (and yet indistinct, no computers)

-The feeling of a mild summer twilight, the time of lighting bugs, the smell of grass and flowers.

 Joseph finds his grandfather at rest next to a log.
 Sits on his lap.
 They stare at the water for a long time.
 His grandfather presses his cheek against his own.
 Body odor and stale beer, sweat.

 "What do you feel?"